 Exhibitors were equally pleased with the quality of the event.
 “I’ve been exhibiting at this show since it started in 2014 and every year I see progress being made in terms of the technologies on display and the types of visitors who attend,” said Erik Ianssen, CEO, Selfa Arctic.
 “All the exhibitors are pushing each other technologically, which means higher innovation and lower costs.”

-Grant Brown, vice president of brand and marketing, PBES, summed up why his company will be back next year: “In previous years, the larger stands were usually those of the bigger, more established companies, but now you’re seeing the smaller firms increase their stand size, which indicates that there’s more confidence in the technology from manufacturers and customers alike.”
+Grant Brown, vice president of brand and marketing, PBES, summed up why his company will be back next year: “In previous years, the larger booths were usually those of the bigger, more established companies, but now you’re seeing the smaller firms increase their booth size, which indicates that there’s more confidence in the technology from manufacturers and customers alike.”